ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 df.printSchema()
 ```

-The most important step wanted to hilighted in this post is create a table in the <database> specified above.
+The most crucial step this post highlights is creating a table in the `<database>` specified above.

 ```python
 df.write \